JeeZeh/youtube-playlist-autosub-explorer/README.md

 A tool for downloading and exploring YouTube's auto-captions for playlists/channels etc.

+It's still very rough, everything runs as a dev build/server, and only surface level optimisation/architecture is present.
+It's still enough to function though, and can handle (a little sluggishly) 2000+ video playlists with at least a couple months of dialogue.

 ## How does it work?

 Using `youtube-dl`, playlist information is downloaded and auto-subtitle content for each video is pulled.